Domestic violence in same-sex relationships: Lesbian

 The CDC also stated that 43.8% of lesbian women reported experiencing physical violence, stalking, or rape by their partners.
-The study notes that, out of those 43.8%, two thirds (67.4%) reported exclusively female perpetrators.
-The other third reported at least one perpetrator being male, however the study made no distinction between victims who experienced violence from male perpetrators only and those who reported both male and female perpetrators.
-Similarly, 61.1% of bisexual women reported physical violence, stalking, or rape by their partners in the same study with 89.5% reporting at least one perpetrator being male.
-In contrast, 35% of heterosexual women reported having been victim of intimate partner violence, with 98.7% of them reporting male perpetrators exclusively.
+The study notes that, out of those 43.8%, two thirds (28.9% of the total) reported exclusively female perpetrators.
+The other third reported at least one perpetrator being male, however the study made no distinction between victims who experienced violence only from male perpetrators and those who reported both male and female perpetrators.
+In the same study, 61.1% of bisexual women reported physical violence, stalking, or rape by their partners with 89.5% reporting male perpetrators.
+Similarly, 35% of heterosexual women reported having been victim of intimate partner violence, with 98.7% of them reporting male perpetrators exclusively.

-Literature on intimate partner violence (IPV) among same-gender female couples; researchers found that internalized homophobia and discrimination were correlated with IPV.
+In literature on intimate partner violence (IPV) among same-gender female couples, researchers found that internalized homophobia and discrimination were correlated with IPV.
 In addition, in research done on psychological aggression of lesbian relationships, researchers found that internalized homophobia and social constraints in talking with friends about sexual identity issues showed correlation with IPV.